2023 Most Popular Religious Studies Bachelor's Degree Schools in South Carolina

 The average amount in student loans that religion majors at Anderson University South Carolina take out while working on their Bachelor's Degree is $26,165.

 You’ll be in good company if you decide to attend Furman University.
 It ranked #2 on our 2023 Most Popular Religious Studies Bachelor’s Degree Schools in South Carolina list.
-Furman is a small private not-for-profit school located in the suburb of Greenville.
+Furman is a small private not-for-profit school located in the large suburb of Greenville.

 Women make up 63% of the religion majors at the school.

-Read full report on Religious Studies at Furman University
+Full Religious Studies at Furman University Report

 Women make up 42% of the religion majors at the school.